NZ Free Probate Applications

 How does it work?

-Once you have downloaded the forms, you will then need to:
+Once you have completed the questionnaire and downloaded the forms, you will need to:

-1. Print the forms
+1. Print the forms.

 3. Post the forms to the Probate Registry at the High Court in Wellington, and pay the probate filing fee of $269.
 Fee waivers may be available for those who qualify - this needs to be applied for separately.
 Refer to this page for instructions.